A creatively plated modern Indian dish with pastry, basmati rice, cashew nuts and sauce on the side.

 • price 2 of 4

 One of the most beloved restaurants near Edinburgh Gardens, Horn Please brings to the table a fun and refreshing contemporary take on Indian food.
 Expect big, big flavour, colourful Instagrammable plates (the samosas are huge), and a generous selection of international beers to wash it all down.
-The restaurant manages to avoid being gimmicky thanks to owner Jessi Singh's serious culinary chops, and the food is so interesting you'll want to return again and again to try the whole menu.
+The restaurant manages to avoid being gimmicky thanks to the chef's serious culinary chops, and the food is so interesting you'll want to return again and again to try the whole menu.
 And how about this for value?
 On weekends, the restaurant offers the most popular bottomless brunch offer in Fitzroy North, which includes the chef's tasting menu and unlimited cocktails for just $69 a head.

 Advertising